Veterans United Mortgage Overview

 What’s the Process for Getting a Mortgage With Veterans United?

 The first step is to prequalify.
-While you can’t do this online, Veterans United promises the process is quick once you speak with a mortgage representative on the phone.
+You can start the process online, but you’ll need to talk to a representative to complete the process.
+Veterans United promises the process is quick once you speak with a mortgage representative on the phone.
 When SmartAsset called the main phone number (1-800-884-5560), a knowledgeable representative was reached within five minutes, with minimal hold time.

 Your loan officer will need your desired loan amount, current and previous employment, gross (pre-tax) monthly income, assets (bank accounts, retirement funds, TSP), your monthly liabilities such as car loans, daycare costs, alimony or child support, information about any previous bankruptcies, foreclosures, debt defaults or delinquencies.
 They’ll also ask for your Social Security number for a credit check.